Retire in Costa Rica With These Three Tax Benefits

 - Foreign Tax Credit, excludes a certain amount paid in foreign taxes, or, if smaller, the credit limit on Form 1116.

-With these tax breaks, you may limit your U.S. taxable income to zero.
-This would allow you to take advantage of Costa Rica’s low-cost-of-living benefits without the added side effect of double taxation.
+With these tax breaks, you may limit your U.S. earned income to zero.
+This would allow you to take advantage of Costa Rica’s low-cost-of-living benefits without the added side effect of double taxation on the income you earn.

 What are tax disadvantages of Costa Rica?